DataDog/system-tests/docs/scenarios/k8s_lib_injection.md

 ### Docker enviroment

-You should install the docker desktop on your computer and **be loged into a personal Docker Hub account**
+You should install the docker desktop on your laptop.
+You need to access to GHCR.
+Usually you only need to access to GHCR to pull the images, but you can also push your custom images to your Docker Hub account.
+To do that you need login to Docker Hub account:

 ```cat ~/my_password.txt | docker login --username my_personal_user --password-stdin ```